-The Department of Marketing offers work leading to the Master of Business Administration and the Doctor of Philosophy in business administration degrees.
-In addition, the Department of Marketing in conjunction with the Management Science and Information Systems department offers work leading to SAS/OSU Data Mining Certificate and Graduate Certificate in Business Data Mining.
+The School of Marketing and International Business offers work leading to the Master of Business Administration, the Master of Business Analytics and the Doctor of Philosophy in business administration degrees.
+In addition, the School of Marketing and International Business offers work leading to Graduate Certificate in Business Data Mining and Graduate Certificate in Marketing Analytics.